morganthomas/winning-arguments/winning-arguments.md

 Returning to premises 1-4, we have seen that they imply *x* is *y*, at least if we interpret the "is" in premises 2 and 4 as being the identity copula.
 But *x* is a written sentence and *y* is a spoken sentence.
 This contradicts the fact that no written sentence is a spoken sentence.
 This is the logical difficulty I wished to point to.

-What this argument implies is that we cannot accept all of premises 1-4, interpreting "is" as the identity copula and assuming that the transitive property of the identity copula is a true principle about the identity copula.
+What this argument implies is that we cannot accept all of premises 1-4, interpreting "is" as the identity copula in premises 2 and 4 and assuming that the transitive property of the identity copula is a true principle about the identity copula.

+Premises 1-4 are plainly true according to common sense and common ways of speaking for some *x* and some *y*.
+As such, rejecting the idea that premises 1-4 are true for some *x* and some *y* is not an appealing option.
+Rejecting the transitive property of the identity copula also seems to be an unappealing option, because it as well seems obviously true.
+What's obviously false in this situation is that two distinct things, both of which we can call "the sentence 'the dog runs,'" are one and the same thing.
+Common sense suggests that we should not interpret premises 1-4 in a way which leads immediately to a false conclusion.
+The remaining and most appealing way to do that is to interpret "is" in premises 2 and 4 as something other than the identity copula.

+For example, "is" in premises 2 and 4 could be short for "is an instantiation of," so that premises 2 and 4 literally mean "*x* is an instantiation of the sentence 'the dog runs'" and "*y* is an instantiation of the sentence 'the dog runs.'"

 ## Statements